Join the Club (album)

-Join the Club is the second and major-label debut studio album by English musician Lucy Spraggan.
+Join the Club is the second and major-label debut studio album by English singer-songwriter Lucy Spraggan.
 It was released on 4 October 2013.
 The album includes the singles "Lighthouse" and "Last Night (Beer Fear)".
 The album peaked at number 7 on the UK Albums Chart and number 6 on the Scottish Albums Chart.
-It was certified Silver by the BPI on the 12th of October 2018.
+It was certified silver by the BPI on 12 October 2018.

 Singles

 "Lighthouse" was released as the album's lead single on 28 June 2013.
-The song reached number 26 in the UK Singles Chart.
+The song reached number 26 on the UK Singles Chart.

 "Last Night (Beer Fear)" was released on 29 September 2013, as the album's second single.
 The original version was featured on Spraggan's debut album, Top Room at the Zoo and was her audition song for The X Factor in 2012.
-A new version has been recorded for this album.
-Music video for this song was released on Lucy's vevo on 16 September 2013 and it's a remake of first video for this song.
+A new version had been recorded for this album.
+The music video for this song was released on Spraggan's Vevo on 16 September 2013 and is a remake of the first video for this song.

-On her October 2013 Join the Club tour Spraggan announced each night prior to performing "Tea & Toast" that she "was proud to announce that Tea & Toast would be her third official album single.
+On her October 2013 Join the Club tour, Spraggan announced each night prior to performing "Tea & Toast" that she was proud to announce that "Tea & Toast" would be her third official album single.
 Spraggan confirmed via her Twitter page that she had been recording an accompanying music video for the track.
 The single was released on 13 December 2013.